lashaka/TipulDay/README.md

 Once you have provided the necessary information, you can run the script.
 The script will then search for forms on websites using the search string and submit the password, name and email address to each form it finds.

+## Disclaimer
+I do not take any responsibility from people using this script, this script is made to be used only for legal reasons, and in case someone uses it to break any law, its their full responsibility.
+This script is made for users to efficiently and legaly submit their data in case they want to bomb their own phone number and or email account, this script is not made for any ilegal uses, and the user might be required to change the code to make it stand under any policies(google for an example)

 ## Requirements
 This script requires Python 3.x and the following libraries: